-Objective Control C5. controls (including, but not limited to, the height control and overshadowing provisions) and the following: a. the structure does not exceed a maximum street wall height (or side wall height if not presenting to a street) of 3.6m b. the structure does not exceed a maximum roof height of 6 m c. the pitch of the roof does not exceed 36 degrees d. dormer windows are permitted provided each complies with the following design criteria: i. the minimum distance between the main roof line and the dormer window structure is 300mm measured vertically ii. the dormer window does not have a total width of more than 25% of the width of the roof, or 1.2m, whichever is the lesser iii. adverse privacy impacts do not result (surveillance of laneways is encouraged) On lots smaller than 150m2, a secondary dwelling is not permitted unless it can achieve a minimum consolidated area of private open space for the principal dwelling of 16sqm with a minimum dimension of 3m.
-Where a rear lane is highly intact, the pattern of original outbuildings, fences and laneway widths must be retained.
-Development is to retain the predominant scale of the lane, particularly where that scale is single storey, and any landscape features including mature trees.
+Objective Control height control a provisions) and a. the struct maximu wall height street) of the struct maximu c. the pitch exceed d. dormer provided following i. the minimal main roof windows measured ii. the dormet total width width of the is the lessiii. adverse processiii. cture does not exceed a m street wall height (or side ght if not presenting to a of 3.6m cture does not exceed a m roof height of 6 m of the roof does not 36 degrees windows are permitted deach complies with the graph design criteria: hum distance between the line and the dormer tructure is 300mm devertically er window does not have a nof more than 25% of the ne roof, or 1.2m, whichever ser privacy impacts do not result not of laneways is ed) than 150m2, a secondary permitted unless it can num consolidated area of face for the principal am with a minimum pattern of origin ne is highly intact, the all outbuildings, fences and must be retained. scale of the lane to retain the predominant e, particularly where that torey, and any landscape ng mature trees.